Lasers and Surgery

 - Cataract Surgery

 - Glaucoma Surgery: Traditional glaucoma surgeries include trabeculectomy and valve placements.
 These are major eye surgeries with significant recovery times and are typically reserved for advanced glaucoma.
 Recent technological advances have resulted in a new class of glaucoma surgeries termed Minimally Invasive Glaucoma Surgery (MIGS).
-Dr. Steven Kitay performs iStent and Xen surgeries, and Dr. Chan Nguyen performs Xen surgeries.
+Dr. Steven Kitay performs iStent and Xen surgeries.
 These surgeries are much less invasive and recovery time is much less; they are frequently performed in combination with cataract surgery.

 - Eyelid Surgery